top of page

 The word 'inverse' has its origins in Latin and Old French.
 It can be traced back to the Latin word 'inversus,' which is the past participle of 'invertere,' where 'in' means 'in' or 'into,' and 'vertere' means 'to turn.'
 This etymology highlights the notion of a reversal or a turning in the opposite direction.
 Over time, 'inversus' evolved into 'inverse' in Old French, maintaining its core meaning of something that is the opposite or reversed version of another thing, particularly in terms of position, relationship, or effect.
 Thus, the etymology of 'inverse' reflects its fundamental concept of being the contrary or reversed counterpart of something else.

-Quiz: Find the meaning of inverse
+Quiz: Find the meaning of the adjective inverse:

 Try Again!